openwisp/openwisp-config/README.rst

   has been deprecated in favour of mbedtls on more recent OpenWRT and LEDE versions)
 - **openwisp-config-nossl**: doesn't depend on any SSL library and doesn't install trusted CA certificates

-The following procedure illustrates how to compile *openwisp-config-openssl* and its dependencies:
+The following procedure illustrates how to compile all the *openwisp-config* variants and their dependencies:

 .. code-block:: shell